dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

   ![Create a new project dialog](~/tutorials/grpc/grpc-start/static/cnp.png)

 * Name the project **GrpcGreeter**.
-It's important to name the project *GrpcGreeter* so the namespaces will match when you copy and paste code.
+It's important to name the project *GrpcGreeter* so the namespaces match when you copy and paste code.
 * Select **Create**.
 * In the **Create a new gRPC service** dialog:
   * The **gRPC Service** template is selected.